Franco-Ottoman alliance: Joint campaign of 1537

 The French and Ottoman fleets joined at the siege of Corfu (1537) in early September.

 For 1537 important combined operations were agreed upon, in which the Ottomans would attack southern Italy and Naples under Barbarossa, and Francis I would attack northern Italy with 50,000 men.
 Suleiman led an army of 300,000 from Constantinople to Albania, with the objective of transporting them to Italy with the fleet.
 The Ottoman fleet gathered in Avlona with 100 galleys, accompanied by the French ambassador Jean de La Forêt.
 They landed in Castro, Apulia by the end of July 1537, and departed two weeks later with many prisoners.
-Barbarossa had laid waste to the region around Otranto, carrying about 10,000 people into slavery.
+Barbarossa had laid waste to the region around Otranto, taking about 10,000 people into slavery.
 Francis however failed to meet his commitment, and instead attacked the Netherlands.

 Le Voyage du Baron de Saint Blancard en Turquie, by Jean de la Vega, after 1538.

 The Ottomans departed from Southern Italy, and instead mounted the siege of Corfu in August 1537. where they were met by the French Admiral Baron de Saint-Blancard with 12 galleys in early September 1537.
 Saint-Blancard in vain attempted to convince the Ottomans to again raid the coasts of Apulia, Sicily and the March of Ancona, and Suleiman returned with his fleet to Constantinople by mid-September without having captured Corfu.
 French ambassador Jean de La Forêt became seriously ill and died around that time.
 Francis I finally penetrated into Italy, and reached Rivoli on 31 October 1537.

-For two years, until 1538, Saint-Blancard would accompany the fleet of Barbarossa, and between 1537 and 1538, Saint-Blancard would winter with his galleys in Constantinople and meet with Suleiman.
+For two years, until 1538, Saint-Blancard accompanied the fleet of Barbarossa, and between 1537 and 1538, he wintered with his galleys in Constantinople and met with Suleiman.
 During that time, Saint-Blancard was funded by Barbarossa.
 The campaign of Saint-Blancard with the Ottomans was written down in Le Voyage du Baron de Saint Blancard en Turquie, by Jean de la Vega, who had accompanied Saint-Blancard in his mission.
 Although the French accompanied most of the campaigns of Barbarossa, they sometimes refrained from participating in Turkish assaults, and their accounts express horror at the violence of these encounters, in which Christians were slaughtered or taken as captives.